 “…humbly [asking] God to remove our shortcomings, making a list of all persons we had harmed and [being] willing to make amends to them all, and … [seeking] to improve our conscious contact with God as we [have] understood Him, praying only for knowledge of His will for us and the power to carry that out.“

 When he was first introduced to the program, ironically by an atheist, Russell had a real problem with all of the ‘religious talk’.
 But he persevered and adapted the way he thought about religion.

 “I believe that the purpose of religion is love and connection, to feel connected to one another and to feel at ease with who we are … a kind of oneness, a kind of wholeness.
 So, as I began to understand that, this sort of superficial language of religion seemed less relevant.”

-After stripping away the “superficial language of religion,” he decided to connect with the higher power of the 12 steps.
+He said that after he had stripped away the “superficial language of religion,” he made the decision to connect with the ‘higher power’ of the 12 steps.
 Brand became fascinated with spirituality as a way of escaping addiction.